Goobergreve09/simple-logo-generator/README.md

 ## Description

 I have created a simple logo generator to use for projects and applications for myself as a feelance web developer.
 It is created completely with Javascript.
-Using a 3 letter acronym like DET, or whatever is type through an input prompt, it creates the acronym for you logo.
+Using a 3 letter acronym like DET, or whatever is typed through an input prompt, it creates the acronym for you logo.
 Then the prompt asks for a shape that you would like your logo to be.
 You also get to select what color scheme you would like my typing in a color or pasting a hexadecimal into the input field.

 My main motivation for this application was for a SIMPLE and quick way to create a logo for myself and/or others whilst saving money and not paying a graphic designer.